sourcegraph/sourcegraph-public-snapshot/docs/glossary.md

 ### [redis](https://redis.io/)

 In-memory data store/cache, with fancy data structures and queries.
-Used in Sourcegraph for transient data storage.
+Sourcegraph uses this for two data sets; `redis-store` is used for analytics and user sessions, and `redis-cache` is used for even-more transient data.

 ### [sourcegraph/infrastructure](https://github.com/sourcegraph/infrastructure)